Bridget Bennet

-Bridget Bennet born Bridget Howe was an English book collector.
-She lived at two houses and her husband was a member of Parliament who became Baron Ossulston.
-Her notes and the changing lists of her books give an insight into her interests, book-lending and self-education.
+Bridget Bennet, née Howe (before 1668 - after 1699), was an English book collector.
+She lived in London and her husband was a member of Parliament who became Baron Ossulston.
+Her notes and the lists of her books give an insight into her interests, book-lending and self-education.

 Life

 Bennet's birthplace and date are unknown, but she was the daughter of John Grobham Howe (1625–1679) and Lady Annabella Scroope (d.
 1704).
 Her father came from Langar in Nottinghamshire and her mother was the illegitimate daughter of Emmanuel, first earl of Sunderland.
 In 1668, she was in Paris and in 1673 she married.
 Her husband Sir John Bennet was a Knight of the Bath he was a Lieutenant of the Honourable Corps of Gentlemen at Arms.